Device Configuration provides administrators and technicians with powerful management tools, but what exactly is it? This blog details the basics.

 Then, click the SEND button to execute and confirm the send action.

-You will be automatically taken to the ACTIVITY tab where the status of the send action will be displayed.
-On send completion, a summary of the send action results will be displayed.
+You will be automatically taken to the ‘ACTIVITY’ tab, which displays the status of the send action.
+A summary of the send action results will be displayed on send completion.

-In this example, one device was sent the template successfully and one failed after three attempts.
+In this example, one device received the template successfully and another failed after three attempts.
 The failure message will identify the device that failed and provide an explanation or possible reason for the failure.

 Interested in finding out more?

-If you’ve any other questions and would like to speak with us, please feel free to contact us.
+If you have any other questions and would like to speak with a VQ team member, please email us or join our Ask VQ Webex space.